runar-labs/runar-rust/CODE_IMPROVEMENT_CHECKLIST.md

   - `cargo clippy --all-targets --all-features -- -D warnings`
   - For node crate specifically: `cargo clippy -p runar-node --all-targets --all-features -- -D warnings`
 - [ ] Formatting and error messages must follow Rust idioms, e.g. `format!("PKCS#8 encoding error: {e}")`.
+- [ ] API changes are allowed and encouraged when they improve correctness or performance.
+If a function can accept references instead of owned values, change the signature and refactor all impacted call sites (across crates if needed).
+Do not skip improvements due to API breakage concerns.

 ## Performance & Memory Efficiency